Your embroidery journey begins here

 When to use embroidery?

-Since embroidery offers a premium, long-lasting finish, it is generally more expensive – especially for detailed or multicolored designs.
 Embroidery remains the best choice for a high-end, durable product.
-However, for projects with intricate details or a tight budget, options like screen printing or direct-to-garment (DTG) printing might be more suitable.
+However, for projects with intricate details or that prioritize affordability, options like screen printing or direct-to-garment (DTG) printing are more suitable.

 Embroidery design requirements